arminbiere/cadical/README.md

 radically simplify the design and internal data structures, but that goal only achieved partially, for instance compared to Lingeling.

-First go to the 'build' subdirectory and then run './configure.sh', followed by 'make'.
-This will build the library and the executable
+Use './configure && make' to configure and build 'cadical' in the default 'build' sub-directory.
+This will also build the library 'libcadical.a'.

   - ./build/libcadical.a